davidaknowles/tealeaf/README.md

 --read_len              The read length of sequencing data, use to simulate junction count, only work when normalization_scale = "junction"

---not_paired_end        Whether the reads are not paired end use to simulate junction count, only work when normalization_scale = "junction"
+--not_paired_end        Whether the reads are not paired-end, used to simulate junction counts; only applies when normalization_scale = "junction"
                         (default: False)
---overhang              The oeverhand that would like to use, could be set to zero, use to simulate junction count,
+--overhang              The overhang to use; can be set to zero.
+Used to simulate junction counts;
-                        only work when normalization_scale = junction (default: 2)
+                        only applies when normalization_scale = junction (default: 2)

 --sizing_factor         The sizing factor for junction simulation normalization to better calibrate the p-values (default: 1)